 - Make sure you know how to get to the test site and which entrance will be accessible on the morning of the test.

 - If your teen tends to get lost, have them take a practice walk to the testing room or walk their together.
 (If the test is held at a different school, call ahead to arrange this.)

 - Practice relaxation techniques like deep breathing or visualization.
 Remind your teen to use them if their heart starts pounding or if they feel nervous.

 - Go over any accommodations your teen is receiving.
 If your child gets extra time, explain that they’ll be in a different room and can’t leave until the extended time period is up.

 - Have your child gather everything they’ll need: admission ticket, acceptable photo ID, approved calculator (and backup batteries), and at least two No. 2 pencils.

 - Pack a snack, like a bottle of water and a granola bar.
 Remind your teen they can eat only during the break.

-- Tell your teen to leave their cell phone or smartwatch at home.
+- Tell your teen to leave their cell phone at home.
 If they bring it into the testing center, they may not be allowed to finish the test.